Destinations Italy Sardinia

 Drag to see more

-The most discreet of the Costa Smeralda's three legacy properties (Cala di Volpe, Romazzino, Pitrizza), opened in 1963 and now flying the Cheval Blanc flag — LVMH's ultra-luxury label.
-Fifty-five rooms only, across stand-alone villas and suites set into the granite hillside above Liscia di Vacca.
-Saltwater pool carved out of the rock.
+The most discreet of the Costa Smeralda's three legacy properties (Cala di Volpe, Romazzino, Pitrizza), with Luigi Vietti's original low-slung Mediterranean design in granite, terracotta and dark woods, now under LVMH Hotel Management.
+Currently operating under its legacy Hotel Pitrizza name; slated to relaunch as Cheval Blanc Pitrizza, Costa Smeralda in May 2027 after a three-year transformation (initial 2026 target shifted to accommodate the phased overhaul — around 80% of the inventory already renewed, with a redesigned spa concept and a new fine-dining restaurant still to come).
+49 rooms and suites plus 16 independent villas with private pools (65 total keys), set into the granite hillside above Liscia di Vacca.
+Saltwater pool sculpted by granite rocks.
 Private beach.
-Stand-alone villas have their own staff, their own pools, and their own beach access.
 The point of Pitrizza is that you don't notice anyone else is there — and most of the people who stay here would prefer to keep it that way.

 What it's known for